ninabarzh/broomstick/content/posts/psyops.md

 The pandemic unleashed [misinformation campaigns](https://misinforeview.hks.harvard.edu/article/the-different-forms-of-covid-19-misinformation-and-their-consequences/): falsehoods about the virus, vaccines, and public health.
-These weren’t harmless rumours—they directly undermined health responses and showed how fragile digital ecosystems are.
+These weren’t harmless rumours, they directly undermined health responses and showed how fragile digital ecosystems are.

 ---

 ## Ethical considerations

-Digital PSYOPs are not just clever tricks—they cut at the heart of legitimacy and trust.
+Digital PSYOPs are not just clever tricks, they cut at the heart of legitimacy and trust.

 ### Lack of consent

 Cambridge Analytica was the canary in the coal mine.
-No consent, no transparency—just raw data siphoned, profiled, and weaponised.
+No consent, no transparency, just raw data siphoned, profiled, and weaponised.
 People became unwitting pawns, not participants.

 ### Transparency and accountability

 Most PSYOPs thrive in the dark.
 Targets rarely know they are being nudged, primed, or misled.
-That secrecy does not just cloud judgement—it poisons the idea of free choice.
+That secrecy does not just cloud judgement, it poisons the idea of free choice.

 ### Impact on democracy